MattM178/Traffic-Reports-to-GIS/README.md

 1. Enter the year of the reports you're processing when prompted.
 2. For the username prompt, enter your username.
 This is typically what you use to log in to your Windows machine.
 On enterprise systems where usernames are associated with organization email accounts, this is the content before the @ symbol in your email.
 3. Once the script moves the files, it will print `Done moving files`.
 You'll then be prompted to enter your AGO username and password.
+4. After entering your login information you will need to enter the item id of the feature layer.
+Item ids can be found by navigating to the ArcGIS Online page of the target feature layer and pulling the characters from the URL following `?id=`.
-4. Now let this script run like the wind.You'll see some feel-good printouts once the features are successfully added, printouts for each successful attachment, and finally `Script Finished!` once fully complete.
+5. Now let this script run like the wind.
+You'll see some feel-good printouts once the features are successfully added, printouts for each successful attachment, and finally `Script Finished!` once fully complete.
 If you want, you can check for the 2 output CSV files.
    1. One CSV in \output --- Main table that has the coordinates and all speed/count as rows
    2. One CSV in \join tables --- Table that ArcGIS uses to find the right PDF to upload to each point

+6. Lastly, you can double check the feature layer to which you've just added new features and confirm they are there and formatted correctly.

 ### That concludes all necessary steps to bring data over!